 Approximately 58 others on Follet's Island by causes including drowning, exposure, illness, exhaustion, and starvation.
 Names include Tavera, Sierra, Diego López, Corral, Palacios, and Gonzalo Ruíz.

-2 of Dorantes's party - drowned at the Brazos River
+Two members of Dorantes's party - drowned at the Brazos River

 By David Carson